Thanks for visiting!

 The mission of Friends of Panthertown is to work in partnership with the U.S. Forest Service to conserve this outstanding natural resource while improving the quality and experience of recreational opportunities in Panthertown Valley.

-We are a member and volunteer supported 501(c)3 non-profit organization.
-Our volunteers maintain 30 miles of backcountry trails, and our members and partners support conservation projects in Panthertown Valley with donations and grants.
+We are a donor and volunteer supported 501(c)3 non-profit organization.
+Our volunteers maintain 30 miles of backcountry trails, and our donors and partners support conservation projects in Panthertown Valley with donations and grants.

 Panthertown is a wonderful place to explore, however there are a few things you should be aware of before visiting for your first time.
 We hope this list of suggestions (and cautions) will make your experience in Panthertown Valley more enjoyable: